seanmpuckett/sai/readme.md

 The `20.Keywords` file is the reference documentation and is the most definitive information about SAI.

-SAI does not yet have a beautiful and competently written introduction to the language, e.g. "Learn you a SAI for Great Justice," which sucks.
+There are other documents out there in varying degrees of revision.
+Sadly, SAI does not yet have a beautiful and competently written introduction to the language, e.g. "Learn you a SAI for Great Justice," which sucks.
 Maybe someday this will happen.
+Probably some time after breaking changes are so frequent.

 ### Additional Samples